Easy Oven Baked Country Style Pork Ribs Recipe

 - For the yellow mustard, you could use a Dijon mustard.
 It will have slightly less tang but you have the apple cider vinegar to compensate.

-Select ribs for this recipe of equal shape so they cook evenly.
+- Select pork ribs for this recipe of equal shape so they cook evenly.

 🔪 Instructions